BasicAirData/BluetoothHelper/README.md

+#BasicAirData BluetoothHelper
-#BasicAirData BluetoothHelper Java Class for Android
+##Bluetooth Java Class for Android
 This Java Class implements a message based Bluetooth wireless comunication layer between an Android device (client) and a microcontroller (server).

 This repository contains: